Arkansas AP Exam Fee Assistance

 State of Arkansas Requirements

-• Arkansas students will only receive the state subsidies for their AP Exams if they are enrolled in a class section in AP Registration and Ordering and complete the AP course with an appropriately trained teacher.
+- Arkansas students will only receive the state subsidies for their AP Exams if they are enrolled in a class section in AP Registration and Ordering and complete the corresponding AP course.

-• Public, homeschooled, or virtual school students who aren’t enrolled in a class section in AP Registration and Ordering won’t have the Arkansas state subsidies applied for their exams.
+- Public, public charter, or virtual school students who aren’t enrolled in a class section in AP Registration and Ordering won’t have the Arkansas state subsidies applied for their exams.

 After the Exams

-• College Board will bill the state directly for its share of the qualifying students' AP Exam fees in each category.
+- College Board will bill the state directly for its share of the qualifying students' AP Exam fees.

-• Send payment to College Board for any AP Exams taken by students who were not enrolled in or did not complete the corresponding AP course or any additional fees due.
+- Send payment to College Board for any AP Exams taken by homeschooled students and students who were not enrolled in or did not complete the corresponding AP course or any additional fees due.

 For More Information

-Contact Krystal Nail, Program Director, Arkansas Department of Education, Division of Elementary and Secondary Education, Learning Services, Office of Gifted & Talented and Advanced Placement.
+Contact Krystal Nail, Program Director, Arkansas Department of Education, Division of Elementary and Secondary Education, Learning Services, Office of Accelerated Learning and Gifted Education.

 Krystal Nail